How to trade CFDs

 Thereby, the leverage ratio has provided a tremendous profitability based on the invested money which is 500 / 1385.1 * 100 = 36.09%

 This sort of gain can occur very quickly; in fact, such changes in price can happen within minutes.
 However, it is also possible to lose money due to the risks of in CFD Online Trading.
 A leverage ratio is given to a Trader by our Company and in reality represents borrowed funds secured by the trader's deposit.
-So that the trader does not get into the Company's debt when a loss is incurred, his/her position is automatically closed when the deposit value approaches 0.
-Thus the trader can lose his/her own money but will not be in debt to the Company.
+So when the account's equity is approaching zero, positions are automatically closed.

 As shown, the in CFD Online Trading process is very simple; any instruments can be traded in this way with the only variation being the leverage ratio for different instruments.